 Mikuni Kaizen accepts reservations for parties of eight or more.
 Reservations may not be taken between 7:00 pm and 8:00 pm.
 Reservations will only be held for ten minutes.
 If the entire party is not present after ten minutes, the reservation will be forfeited.
 The Mikuni Sushi Bar is seated on a first come, first served basis.

-Mikuni Koki Club Hoshi blue and black card members may call ahead and make table reservations for parties up to four.
+Mikuni Koki Club Hoshi card members may call ahead and make table reservations for parties up to four.